mjhouse/warfare-rs/README.md

 ## Implemented Features

 * Basic hex map generation up to 1000x1000
+* Generation for the following attributes:
-* Elevation generation from various noise sources
+    * Elevation
-* Water distribution based on elevation
+    * Moisture
+    * Temperature
+* Overlays for viewing attributes (elevation heatmap etc.)
+* Simple UI for modifying attributes at runtime

 ## Goals

 The goal here is total battlefield simulation.
 Everything from the rockiness of the soil to cloud cover should have *some* impact, no matter how small, and everything should interact with everything else.
 Below, I've broken the gameplay down into a few large categories to make it easier to discuss.

+(*from here on, present tense is used even if the feature hasn't been implemented because I don't want to have to incrementally update these sections as features are added to the game*)

 ### Terrain and Environment

 Terrain is made up of a grid of hexagonal tiles.
-Each tile is considered to be roughly 0.25 by 0.21 miles (0.0406 sq/mi).
-They have the following attributes:
+Each tile is considered to be roughly 0.25 by 0.21 miles (0.0406 sq/mi) and has the following attributes:

 * Location
 * Elevation